Work > Digital Sonnets

 STATEMENT ON DIGITAL SONNETS

-When the sonnet came into English in the early modern period, there developed a heightened sense and capacity for interiority, attempts to represent internal psychological desires and contradictions.
-Abstraction is concerned with posing questions, and we see this formally and figuratively in, for example, the sonnets of Shakespeare, “Shall I compare thee to a summer’s day?”
-The experience of abstraction, linguistic or pictorial, causes us to interrogate the structures of imagination, borrowed or invented, that we use to construct reality.
-In poetry, the sonnet form has persisted, remaining ever flexible and accessible in the hands of poets.
-I wanted to see if I could translate the formal energies of the sonnet into visual abstraction (visual poetry).
-I look at these sonnets as wordless enactments of the structural variations possible in the form, e.g., number of lines and stanzas, meter, rhyme scheme, and so forth.
-I particularly enjoy the in-built cognitive shift (volta) that often leads to further questions.
-Leaning into the sometimes precise and sometimes hamfisted tools of a digital and depersonalized cloud-based word processor (Google Doc), I have tried to go before the sonnet, to find its original energy and translate it for future sonneteers.
+When the sonnet came into English in the early modern period, a heightened sense and capacity for interiority developed through its close-packed poetic space.
+Attempts to represent internal psychological desires and contradictions began.
+Abstraction poses questions.
+“Shall I compare thee to a summer’s day?” is a question directed at the essential element of poetry and language, metaphor.
+What happens when I compare thee to a summer's day?
+How would my internal understanding of language and its relationship to experience and reality shift if I were to engage in such a metaphor?
+Hence, the experience of abstraction, linguistic or pictorial, causes us to interrogate the structures of imagination, borrowed or invented, that we use to construct reality.
+Every proposed analogy is itself a question about the nature of experience.
+In poetry, the sonnet form has persisted, remaining ever flexible and accessible in the hands of poets, who continue to develop the internal flux particular to the form.
+I wanted to see if I could translate the formal energies of the sonnet into visual abstraction (concrete poetry).
+I view these sonnets as wordless enactments of the structural variations possible in the form, considering number of lines and stanzas, meter, rhyme scheme, volta, etc. Leaning into the sometimes precise and sometimes hamfisted tools of a digital cloud-based word-processor (Google Doc), I have tried to go before the sonnet, to find its original energy and translate it for future sonneteers.

 Nick Maurer